-9 Who maintains the register of mortgages and what information does it contain?
+Who maintains the register of mortgages and what information does it contain?

-A mortgage must be registered:

-- in the register of vessels maintained in the office of the port where the ship is registered; or - before the UAE consulate if the vessel is mortgaged while overseas.
+A mortgage must be registered in the register of vessels maintained in the office of the port where the ship is registered or before a UAE consulate if the vessel is mortgaged while overseas.